Yiling-Huo/eye-tracking-workshop-slides/_handout/week3.md

 # The visual world paradigm

-In a typical visual world experiment, the participants hear an utterance while looking at an experimental display, while their eye movements are recorded for later analyses.
+In a typical visual world experiment, the participants hear (or produce) an utterance while looking at an experimental display, while their eye movements are recorded for later analyses.

 ## The visual display